leonjwu/Data-Science/Project 2/README.md

-# Project 2: Exploring supervised Random Forests, Support Vector Machines and Neural Network models for classification on noisy data.
+# Exploring supervised Random Forests, Support Vector Machines and Neural Network models for classification on noisy data.

 # Random Forests, SVMs and Neural Networks
 In this notebook, three classifiers will be tuned and compared for the classification of cars using the given dataset.